 This New Forest towns list was compiled after two decades of living on the edge of the forest.
 I hope it helps you decide which are the best villages in Hampshire for your next visit!

-Discover more about places to stay in New Forest towns and villages in this guide.
+Discover more about places to stay in New Forest towns and villages in this guide, and the top 15 New Forest beaches here.

 Note – This post may contain affiliate links.
 If you buy via these, I may earn a small fee.
 This has absolutely no effect on the price you pay.
 As an Amazon Associate, I earn from qualifying purchases.